johnhadaway/johnhadaway.github.io/_projects/2019-metanar.markdown

 external-url:
 external-url-name:
 return_path: /projects
-description: "Mapping the digital footprint of Narva, Estonia, for the (Re)configuring Territories programme."
+description: 'Mapping the digital footprint of Narva, Estonia, for the (Re)configuring Territories programme.'
 ---